CALCULATE YOUR SIP RETURNS

 • Long term: Helpful for understanding market cycles over months or years.

-So, whether you’re trading Nifty options or investing in equity mutual funds, you can use the theory to get a sense of where the market might be headed.
+So, whether you're trading Nifty options or investing in equity mutual funds, you can use the theory to help understand possible market trends and potential turning points, rather than predict exact future direction.

 Let’s Use an Example